 - Automobiles and their Parts – Automobiles often have defective parts that cause dangers and accidents such as faulty brakes or airbags.

 - Household Items – Any items or appliances that you use around the house that contain dangerous defects such as exploding smartphone batteries or electrical appliance defects that causes fires.

 Some common defenses in product liability cases are listed below.

 - The plaintiff did not use a product in its intended way or a reasonably foreseeable way.

 - The plaintiff modified or caused changes to the product after purchasing it.

 - The injury was not actually caused by the product.

 - The plaintiff did not file the claim before the statute of limitations ran and is barred from bringing the claim.

-If you receive calls from defendant insurance companies who want to discuss your defective product accident and resulting injuries, you should be extremely cautious with anything you say should you choose to speak with them at all.
+If you receive calls from defendant insurance companies who want to discuss your defective product accident and resulting Personal Injuries, you should be extremely cautious with anything you say should you choose to speak with them at all.
 Insurance companies are not checking on your injuries and damages because they are concerned about your welfare.
 They are concerned about how much they will have to pay out on behalf of their insured and they are interested in limiting that liability.
-If you have been injured by a defective product, contact our Cherry Hill product liability attorneys at The Law Offices of Greg Prosmushkin, P.C.
+If you have been injured by a defective product, contact our Cherry Hill Product Liability Attorneys at The Law Offices of Greg Prosmushkin, P.C.
 We are skilled insurance company negotiators and trial attorneys who will work to see that you get the recovery that you deserve.